microsoft/TrendCalculator/README.md

 **ZValue = (observation - mean) / standardDeviation**

+ZValue is the statistical quantitative numerical value which accounts for the spikes in the usage of model, and provides us the very basis for comparision.

 The algorithm divides the windowPeriod into two segments the history period and the trending period.

 For each of the model, the mean and standard deviation is calculated taking the history segment values into account.Then for each of the values in the trending segment of each model, the Z values are calculated.The mean of these Z values gives the LocalZ value for each model.

+LocalZ value determines whether the model's demand has spiked in the trending segment as compared to its historical segment.
+A positive value indicates the model is in demand, a negative value indicates the model's demand has reduced as compared to the historical segment.

-Next we take all the values from the history segment of all the models and calculate mean and standard deviation.This common value of mean and standard deviation is applied to each of the values for a particular model in the trending segment and caluclate the Z values.The mean of these Z values gives out the GlobalZ value for each model.
+Next we take values of all models from the history segment and calculate mean and standard deviation.This common value of mean and standard deviation is applied to each of the values for a particular model in the trending segment and caluclate the Z values.The mean of these Z values gives out the GlobalZ value for each model.

+GlobalZ value determines whether the model's demand has spiked over the trending segment in comparision to all the input models supplied.A postiive value suggests that the model demand has spiked in comparision to the global average and a negative value suggests, it's demand has reduced as compared to the global average.

 ## Result Calculation:-